 During the process of buying furniture, there are several different materials and styles to consider that have a variety of purposes in the home.
 When it comes to outdoor furniture, a popular choice is wicker, and if you're wondering what is wicker made of, you'll be surprised by the answer.

 What Is Wicker?

 The term "wicker" refers to a style of weaving used in making furniture—in fact, the method of furniture-making was found in ancient Egyptian tombs.
 Natural wicker is made from a variety of vines, grasses, and plants.
 Wicker furniture is sometimes referred to as rattan furniture, but wicker and rattan are not the same things technically.
 The rattan plant is a commonly used material for wicker furniture.

-It surprises many of them to know that wicker is the name of a weaving process, and not the name of any single material.
-Wicker furniture is not confined to natural materials but can be made from any natural or man-made material that is pliable and durable enough to be woven into furniture.
+It's common for wicker to be confused for a material or believed to be a type of wood when it is really the term for a weaving process.
+That means wicker furniture is not confined to being made from only natural materials.
+Wicker can be made from any natural or man-made material that is pliable and durable enough to be woven into furniture.